FlexibleGames/AngelBelt/Readme.md

 Issues can be posted on the issue tracker.

+# v1.5
+- Update to Game version 1.19 and migrated the project to .NET 7

 ## Support?
 If you want to support me on any of my projects, please consider being a patron.
 It can take many many hours to finish a mod, keep it updated, and fix any bugs found by users.
 Please consider supporting the authors of your favorite mods.